sauravn/AppDockerization/README.md

 # AppDockerization

-Create a sample flask application and dockerize it
+Create a simple flask application and dockerize it

 ## Getting Started